openstack-archive/murano/doc/source/draft/appdev-guide/murano_pl/class_templ.rst

 ++++++++

 Contract is a YAQL expression that says what type of the value is expected for the property as well as additional constraints imposed on a property.
+Using contracts you can define what value can be assigned to a property or argument.
+In case of invalid input data it may be automatically transformed to confirm to the contract.
+For example, if bool value is expected and user passes any not null value it will be converted to ``True``.
+If converting is impossible exception ``ContractViolationException`` will be raised.

+The following contracts are available:

 +-----------------------------------------------------------+-------------------------------------------------------------------------------------------------+
 |  Operation                                                |  Definition                                                                                     |